-How Soon Can You Experience Pregnancy Symptoms before a Missed Period?
+How Soon Can You Experience Pregnancy Symptoms Before a Missed Period?

 The occurrence of symptoms varies from woman to woman.
 Tender breasts, nausea, fatigue, sleepiness, sensitivity to smell, and bloating are commonly experienced symptoms, which start to surface about a week or ten days before your period is scheduled to arrive.
 The tendency to urinate frequently, generally occurs a few days before the period.
-Other symptoms like vaginal discharge, change in color of cervical mucus, darkened areolas take some time to make their appearance, and need to be closely monitored.
+Other symptoms like vaginal discharge, change in colour of cervical mucus, darkened areolas take some time to make their appearance, and need to be closely monitored.

 Causes of a Period Delay